-CARA has a representative on the council’s Conservation Area Advisory Committee, to monitor all planning applications within the CARA area.
+CARA has a representative on the council’s Conservation Area Advisory Committee (CAAC), to monitor all planning applications within the CARA area.
 The CAAC meets every month to review all ‘live’ planning applications in the conservation areas of Kingston.
 The CAAC support or refuse each application, and advise officers and councillors accordingly.
 Generally they accept CAAC’s advice but not always!
 Information on the CAAC and its remit are given on the council’s website.

 CARA does not follow up minor planning applications – such as loft extensions – unless there is a potentially significant impact; conflict with Conservation Area status, for example.
 Residents should make their own representations about a planning application that may affect them directly to the council.
-If you wish to object to or comment on a planning application, to make your intervention effective you should follow the correct procedure, which is set out on the council’s website.
+If you wish to object to or comment on a planning application, to make your intervention effective you should follow the correct procedure, which is set out here.

-All planning applications within 250 metres of a property can be reviewed on the council’s website.
+All planning applications within 250 metres of a property can be reviewed here.

 All roads close to Canbury Gardens have controlled parking.

 Parking arrangements within CARA area have a significant impact on residents and visitors.